hannah-birch/hannah-birch.github.io/pages/portfolio/style-guides.md

 ## For ProPublica
 - House style guide
+- Updates and corrections style guide
 - Politics style guide, including election-specific guides for 2016 and 2018 elections
 - How we talk about migration and immigration, created shortly after President Trump’s Muslim travel ban in 2017

 ## For The Seattle Times
-- Election-specific guide for the 2012 presidential election.
+- Election-specific guide for the 2014 general election.
 This guide, designed for the digital team, also kept an error from being printed on page one of the newspaper.